cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 #### When to use

-When sensitive data is isolated into separate database / table, and there're several applications that need to access it in plaintext: typicall apps and BI tools, for example.
+When sensitive data is isolated into separate database / table, and there are several applications that need to access it in a plaintext: typical apps and BI tools, for example.
 Instead of teaching these tools to talk to Acra, you create a separate service – DAO, that is responsible for talking to Acra and encrypting/decrypting data.
 Other apps just talk to DAO.

 Depending on the database that you use, DAO can talk to AcraServer (for SQL databases) or AcraTranslator (NoSQL/KV).